Clark Haggans: Arizona Cardinals

 On March 26, 2008, Haggans agreed to a one-year contract with the Arizona Cardinals.
 He was placed on injured reserve with a foot injury on December 19, ending his season.
-Without Haggans, the Cardinals would reach Super Bowl XLIII, but would lose to his old team, the Pittsburgh Steelers, 27-23.
+Without Haggans, the Cardinals would reach Super Bowl XLIII, but would lose to his old team, the Pittsburgh Steelers, 27−23.

 An unrestricted free agent in the 2009 offseason, Haggans was re-signed to a three-year contract by the Cardinals on March 17.

 In 2009, he would go on to register 74 tackles, 5 sacks, and 2 forced fumbles in 16 games played.
 In 2010, he had 47 tackles, 5 sacks, and 1 forced fumble in 13 games.

 In 2011, he reunited with Ray Horton who was hired as the new Arizona Cardinals defensive coordinator to implement the Pittsburgh Steelers style defense at Arizona.

-He re-signed with the Cardinals on June 5, 2012, on a one-year deal.
+Haggans re-signed with the Cardinals on June 5, 2012, on a one-year deal.

 San Francisco 49ers

 On September 2, 2012, Haggans agreed to a one-year contract with the San Francisco 49ers.
-The 49ers finished the 2012 NFL Season with an 11-4-1 record and reached Super Bowl XLVII, but lost 34-31 to the Baltimore Ravens.
+The 49ers finished the 2012 NFL season with an 11−4−1 record and reached Super Bowl XLVII, but lost 34−31 to the Baltimore Ravens.